chris-j-akers/OneDriveCLI/README.md

 OneDriveCLI for Linux provides a simple command-line interface into consumer Microsoft OneDrives.
 It permits directory navigation, downloading and uploading files, creating directories and deleting items (moves them to the OneDrive recycle bin).

+Currently, only desktop Linux versions are supported as the initialisation process requires a default browser which is used to enter Microsoft OneDrive account details.

 The application is written in Python.

-Currently, only desktop Linux versions are supported as the initialisation process requires a default browser which is used to enter Microsoft OneDrive account details.
+Source is distributed under GPL.

 ## Installation